bilal-chughtai/site/src/products.md

 **Hooks**.
 Things should have places.
 This reduces clutter and saves you time when finding them.
 Having that place be on your wall is an efficient use of space.
 I use [these](https://amzn.eu/d/8c4wyXn) and [this](https://www.amazon.co.uk/dp/B07W6SVDK7?th=1) but the exact brand is not important.

+**[Book Darts](https://www.lesswrong.com/posts/n6nsPzJWurKWKk2pA/somebody-invented-a-better-bookmark)**.
+Better bookmarks.
+If in the UK buy from [here](https://theliterarygiftshop.co.uk/products/book-darts-mixed-tin?variant=43067965800678).

 # Not products

 **Duplicates of things you use often**.
 Okay, not an item.
-Owning multiple of the same item (e.g. laptop chargers, water bottles, etc) means not having to remember to take things with you (e.g. from your home to office).
+But owning multiple of the same item means not having to remember to take things with you, e.g. from your home to your office.